-Padel Magazine - Even if there is not necessarily a specific regulation for the SOLO pitches and the minipads (also called "Kidspadel"), we will see that these different pitches are nonetheless nice alternatives to the classic terrain.
+Padel Magazine - Even if there is not necessarily specific regulation for SOLO pitches and minipadel (also called the “Kidspadel”), We will see that these different terrains are nevertheless great alternatives to the classic terrain.

 1 / The SOLO field

-There are "SOLO" courts for practicing 1 against 1.
-In Spain, this is a fairly common practice.
-This type of terrain allows to play the smallest even if we will see that there are specific courses for "kids".
-But also and especially the SOLO will play 1 against 1 when a pair is missing.
-Training on these types of terrain is also interesting because it forces players to play with precision.
+There are “SOLO” pitches for 1 on 1 practice.
+In Spain, this is a fairly widespread practice.
+This type of field allows the little ones to play even if we will see that there are specific fields for "kids".
+But also and above all the SOLO will allow you to play 1 against 1 when a pair is lacking.
+Training on these types of terrain is also great because it forces players to play with precision.
 The width of the field requires over-concentration to avoid making too many mistakes.